 The club offers the use of its fleet of Pacers, a great dinghy for learning in and which can take 2 or 3 adults comfortably.
 It is an easy boat for up to 4 children to sail as well.

-The Club does not teach you to sail but recommends you fast-track your introduction to sailing by taking a lesson or course at either the Maroochy River based Academy of Sailing firstname.lastname@example.org
+The Club does not usually teach you to sail but you can fast-track your introduction to sailing by taking lessons or course at either the Maroochy River based Academy of Sailing email@example.com or another private provider.

 What do you provide or have to do?

 You must be a Maroochy Sailing Club member (see below).